Bloom Filter Encoding for Machine Learning: Bloom Filters

 \subsection{Construction and Design Considerations}

-Designing a Bloom filter balances memory usage, error rate, and collision probability.
-Each inserted element or item sets $k$ bits in the $m$-bit array.
-The expected fraction of bits set (bit occupancy) after $n$ elements are inserted is \cite{Bloom1970}:
+Designing a Bloom filter involves balancing memory usage, collision effects, and false positive behavior.
+Each inserted element sets $k$ bits in the $m$-bit array.
+The expected fraction of bits set (bit occupancy) after inserting $n$ elements is \cite{Bloom1970}:

-Collisions occur when multiple writes target the same bit, with the expected collision rate being \cite{Broder2005}:

-The false positive rate (FPR) depends on $p_1$ and is denoted by \cite{Broder2005}:
+As occupancy increases, collisions become more likely, which in turn increases the false positive rate (FPR), given by \cite{Broder2005}: